hannes22/xyRobot/README.md

 ## xyRobotRemote

 xyRobotRemote is a Java App which communicates with the Robot Firmware over a serial port.
 It allows you to shoot pictures with the Gameboy camera and remote-control the robot.
-It requires Java 6!
+It requires Java 6 and could possibly work with Java 7...